blurite/rsprox/README.md

 Properties breakdown:

-- `id` - A number from 1 to 100, must be unique.
-This is a required property.
 - `name` - The name given to the client.
 Any references to `OldSchool RuneScape` will be replaced by this.
 This is a required property to ensure caches don't overwrite and cause crashing at runtime when loading different games simultaneously.
 - `jav_config_url` - The URL to the jav_config that will be used to load initial world and world list.
 This is a required property.
 - `varp_count` - Changes the array length used for varps in the client, the default value is 5000.
 This is an optional property.